d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartA.md

 \vspace{0.4in}

 We will look at the relationship between budget and revenue for movies released in 2016.
 Enter the explanatory variable name, `budget_mil`, for `explanatory` and the response variable name, `revenue_mil`, for `response` at line 7 in the `R` script file to create the scatterplot.
-(Note: both variables are measured in "millions of dollars", or $MM.)
+(Note: both variables are measured in "millions of dollars" ($MM).)
 Highlight and run lines 1--12.

 ```r